XII Corps (United States): XII Corps (II)

 The second iteration of the XII Corps was constituted in the Organized Reserve on 1 October 1933, allotted to the Second Corps Area, and assigned to the First Army.
 The headquarters was initiated on 24 January 1934 at Manhattan.
 In the event of mobilization, it was to be fully activated with Regular Army officers from the Second Corps Area and with Reserve personnel already assigned to the corps headquarters and headquarters company in peacetime.
 The designated mobilization station was Camp Dix, New Jersey, where the corps headquarters would assume command and control of the subordinate corps troops mobilizing throughout the Second Corps Area.
 It was redesignated on 1 January 1941 as Headquarters, XII Army Corps.
 The XII Army Corps was not ordered to active duty prior to World War II, and was located in Manhattan as of 7 December 1941 in a reserve status.
 The headquarters, XII Army Corps was redesignated on 19 August 1942 as Headquarters, XII Corps, and ordered into active military service on 29 August 1942 at Columbia, South Carolina.

+Training

+Major General William H. Simpson took command of XII Corps 2 September 1942 and were ordered to prepare for the Tennessee Maneuvers.
+At this time the following units were attached to XII Corps: 8th Motorized Infantry Division, 30th, 77th and the 78th Infantry Divisions.
+None of these would be with the Corps when it entered combat.
+Throughout its training, the XII Corps would be assigned to Second Army.
+The corps, like others at the time, struggled with lack of supplies and facilities as well as the task of turning civilians into soldiers.
+The corps would move to its first headquarters at Fort Jackson in June 1943.
+In October 1943, General Simpson was promoted to Lieutenant General and became the commander of Third Army and in November Major General Gilbert R. Cook took command.
+Gen. Cook was known to simplify things under his command, such as the mission - "to kill Germans."
+He also instilled his three-deep command philosophy - that every soldier should have three soldiers under him that can do his job should he be killed.
+During this time the corps was also supplying other units with cadre and losing experience.
+The corps would participate in the January to February Tennessee maneuvers in 1944 and then head to Camp Forrest for embarkation at the port of New York.
+The Queen Mary and the Duchess of Bedford took the XII Corps to England.
+The corps would move into Camp Bewdley in Worcestershire, England.
+The Corps would be assigned to Lt.
+General George Patton's Third Army at this time with orders to prepare for movement to France.